BLavery/STM32F407VG-Micropython/README.md

 ---

 The flash volume that stores boot.py, main.py and you own project files is about 92K (112K less overheads).
-Putting some python files in directory .../ports/stm32/modules can "freeze" that code into your micropython firmware, and free up space otherwise used in your flash drive.
-That is, if you are willing to be recompiling your own firmware.dfu file, which I just suggested you shouldn't need to do!
+It could be a limitation if your project grows.
+If you are willing to be recompiling your own firmware.dfu file, which I just suggested you shouldn't need to do, then you can save some space.
+You can "freeze" some of your library files.
+But search elsewhere on just how to do that.

-Otherwise, I tried with SPI connections to add a SD card and an external 2MB flash chip, using the drivers micropython offers here:  .../micropython/drivers.
+Otherwise, I also tried with SPI connections to add a SD card and an external 2MB flash chip, using the drivers micropython offers here:  .../micropython/drivers.
 Both attempts failed, and after googling around, I suspect this area (adding external FAT volumes) is broken in micropython and has been for a while.
 So make do with the internal 92K filespace you have.